 Facebook: Tulane Women In Business.

-Women in Politics is a student organization geared towards women interested in politics, government, law, and public policy.
-Students are welcome from any and all political backgrounds and belief systems.
+Women in Politics is a student organization geared towards students interested in politics, government, law, and public policy.
+Students are welcome from all political backgrounds and belief systems.
 Activities include practicing leadership through action, lively discussions on the role of women in politics, co-sponsoring speakers and involvement with civic projects.
 For more information, email womeninpolitics@wave.tulane.edu.

 Instagram: tulanewip